Antonyjin/My_Defender/README.md

   - 'B' Alies's Base.
   - ' ' Grass.

 You just need to put your map in the directory.
 The program will find it.
+The maximum is 6.

 ## Our Team :heart: